JuanHigueraC/Statistical-mechanics-and-network-science-for-the-simulation-of-injuries-in-the-human-brain/README.md

 **Figure 5.
 Matrix representation of the functional network**

 ## Maximum entropy model of discrete brain states
+What we want to model are the correlations in metabolic activity brain, measured by fMRI.
+For this we consider that each brain region can only have two activation states, +1 and -1; +1 corresponding to when the brain region presents a value higher than its mean in the BOLD signal and -1 when it has a lower value, in this way we associate a state of net spin of the network to each state of brain activation.
+The interaction between brain regions is considered linear and such that seeks to align neighboring nodes.
+This is consistent with the observation in neuroscience that regions that are intensely connected to other tend to exhibit coactivation patterns.

 ### Model

+The interaction rule between nodes, and the associate energy for each activation pattern of the brain network are established by the next hamiltonian:

+$$H = \frac{1}{2}\Theta \sum_i S_i - \frac{1}{2}W \sum_{i,j}C_{i,j}S_iS_j$$

+where $S_i$ are the activation state of the node i, $\Theta$ the energy cost associate with the activation of the brain region, W the global coupling of the network and T the parameter that modulate the magnitude of thermal noise.

+Once established a hamiltonian, we use de Maximum Entropy Principle to infer probability of ocurrency of the brain states, this resulted in the next expression

+$$P_i = \frac{e^{-\frac{H_i}{T}}}{Z}$$

 ### Entropy and maximum similarity with the empirical correlations